 A gay vision of Christ’s Passion starts this Sunday here at the Jesus in Love Blog.
 New posts will run daily from Palm Sunday through Easter.

-All 24 paintings in Douglas Blanchard’s “The Passion of Christ: A Gay Vision” will be posted here with commentary by Kittredge Cherry and short Bible passages.
+Douglas Blanchard’s “The Passion of Christ: A Gay Vision” will be posted here with commentary by Kittredge Cherry and short Bible passages.

 The paintings present Jesus as a contemporary gay man in a modern city as he lives out the dramatic events of Palm Sunday, the Last Supper, and his arrest, trial, crucifixion and resurrection.
 This year they are also available as a book.

 For a new version of this article, click this link to Qspirit.net: